ilifu/ilifu_user_docs/docs/astronomy/astronomy_software.md

 ## Transfer data from the SARAO archive

-If you are a principal investigator (PI) or member of one of the MeerKAT projects whose proposal has been accepted by SARAO, such as a Large Survey Project (LSP) or an Open Time Project, you may want to transfer your observational data from the SARAO archive to the ilifu cluster.
+If you are a principal investigator (PI) or member of one of the MeerKAT projects whose proposal has been accepted by SARAO, such as a Large Survey Project (LSP) or an Open Time Project, you may want to transfer your observational data from the SARAO archive to the ilifu facility.

-Before pushing your data, it is important to have an existing project on the ilifu cluster in order for us to make the data available to the project members.
+Before pushing your data, it is important to have an existing project on the ilifu facility in order for us to make the data available to the project members.
 If you do not have an existing ilifu project, please make contact with the ilifu support team at support@ilifu.ac.za to request one, and notify us of your intention to transfer data.

 In order to push your data from SARAO to ilifu, a PI, or a representative that a PI has nominated, must go to [https://archive.sarao.ac.za](https://archive.sarao.ac.za) and register an account.
 Once they have registered, the PI must send an email to archive@ska.ac.za requesting for this person to access the proposal.